 Bringing engineers and philosophers together - to the mutual understanding and benefit of both - is an intriguing and worthwhile challenge.

-Below was a rationale for the DC fPET, by Pirtle and Guru Madhavan, for why we should more deeply explore intersections between engineering and philosophy.
+Why?
+Below was a rationale for the 2018 fPET, by Pirtle and Guru Madhavan, for why we should more deeply explore intersections between engineering and philosophy.

 Why think about Philosophy and Engineering?